 speaker

 Andy Chung

-Yeah, so, John, thanks for the question.
-So the majority of the wind down has been completed.
-So right now we see for the quarter, we'll call it a single digit million level of impact.
-But you will remember this is anticipated wind down that we talked about a few quarters ago at, I'll call it maybe, during the time when we negotiated pricing.
+So, John, thanks for the question.
+So, the majority of the wind-downs have been completed.
+So right now we see for the quarter, we'll call it a single-digit median level of impact.
+But you probably remember this anticipated wind-down that we talked about a few quarters ago at, I'll call it maybe during the time when we negotiated pricing.
 Last round, we decided that there are certain programs that are not favorable for us, and we decided to exit them.
 So you can see the impact actually showing up now in Q1.
-So it's something that we've been working for quite a while ago, and it takes some time for us to work through the final production.
-And now Q1, you can see the numbers.
+So it's something that we've been working for quite a while ago, and it took some time for us to work through the final production, and now Q1 you can see the numbers.

 speaker

-Got it.
-Got it.
-And Andy, is it safe to say that all the repricing actions and everything related to that is now in the pun intended weir view mirror?
+Got it, got it.
+And, Andy, is it safe to say that all the repricing actions and everything related to that is now in the, no pun intended, rearview mirror?

+speaker